In this chapter we will cover some techniques and options that you can use to improve your testing experience

 bootstrap), to execute Codeception in another directory:

 To create a project in directory different from the current one, just provide its path as a parameter:

 -c option allows you to specify another config file to be used.

 Thus, you can have several

-and settings.
-Just pass a filename into
+and settings).
+Just pass the

 -c parameter to execute tests with specific config settings.

 There are several ways to execute a bunch of tests.
 You can run tests from a specific directory:

 You can execute one (or several) specific groups of tests: